Take This Unforgettable Road Trip to Experience Some of Georgia’s Most Impressive Caves and Waterfalls

 7. Keown Falls - LaFayette, Georgia

-Keown Falls is one of the lesser-known waterfalls in the area, but it’s still a gem to visit.
+Keown Falls is one of the lesser-known waterfalls in Georgia, but it’s still a gem to visit.
 If you're able to check it out shortly after a rainfall, you'll be in for a real treat.
+In fact, you can walk behind the waterfall, feeling the spray of the water on your face.
+If you ask me, this adds magic to the adventure.
+Just be sure to watch your footing because the rocks can get slippery and the area can be muddy, too.
 The hike to Keown Falls highlights some of the most stunning pockets of beauty in the state.
-It's one of the easier waterfall hikes in Georgia.
+It's one of the best hikes in the Johns Mountain Wildlife Management Area.

 Subscribe to our newsletter